 The Limitations of ECA as a Cure Accelerator

 While ECA offers plenty of advantages, it cannot substitute for curing salts, specifically nitrates, when it comes to accelerating the curing process.

 Here’s why: In the dry-curing process, nitrates undergo a transformation into nitric oxide, but this transformation occurs at a temperature lower than the dissolution point of ECA.
 As a result, the ECA powder remains enclosed in its capsule and doesn’t play a role in the curing process.

 So, when you need to accelerate the curing process, curing salts like nitrates are still the preferred choice.

 The Importance of a Proper Curing Agent

-Alternatively, you can add regular citric acid to the mixture.
-Encapsulated citric acid can be used to prevent spoilage, but it should never be relied upon as the sole curing agent.
+Alternatively, you can include regular citric acid as part of the mix.
+However, it’s vital to understand that while ECA can help prevent spoilage, it should never be the sole curing agent you rely on.

 Using Unencapsulated Citric Acid